Dependency injection

 There are two quirks to that:

-• First, a class instantiated through makeInstance() can implement SingletonInterface.
+• First, a class instantiated through GeneralUtility::makeInstance() can implement SingletonInterface.
 This empty interface definition tells makeInstance() to instantiate the object exactly once for this request, and if another makeInstance() call asks for it, the same object instance is returned - otherwise makeInstance() always creates a new object instance and returns it.
+Implementing SingletonInterface is nowadays considered old-fashioned, its usage should be reduced over time.

 Using makeInstance() worked very well for a long time.
 It however lacked a feature that has been added to the PHP world after makeInstance() had been invented: Dependency injection.
 There are lots of articles about dependency injection on the net, so we won't go too deep here but rather explain the main idea: The general issue appears when classes follow the separation of concerns principle.

 One of the standard examples is logging.
 Let's say a class's responsibility is the creation of users - it checks everything and finally writes a row to database.
-Now, since this is an important operation, the class wants to log an information like "I just created user 'foo'".
-And this is where dependency injection enters the game: Logging is a huge topic, there are various levels of error, information can be written to various destinations and so on.
-The little class does not want to deal with all those details, but just wants to tell the framework: "Please give me some logger I can use and that takes care of all details, I don't want to know about details".
+Now, since this is an important operation, the class wants to log an information like "I just created a user".
+And this is where dependency injection enters the game: Logging is a huge topic, there are various error levels, information can be written to various destinations and so on.
+The little class does not want to deal with all those details, it just wants to tell the framework: "Please give me some logger I can use and that takes care of all details, I don't want to know about them".
 This separation is the heart of single responsibility and separation of concerns.

 In more abstract software engineering terms: Dependency injection is a pattern used to delegate the task of resolving class dependencies away from a consumer towards the underlying framework.